Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Related Works

-Since the initial introduction~\cite{GCN}, graph learning has become a powerful tool for analyzing graph-structured data, being widely applied to medical images analysis\cite{TNN,NetherlandXie2022StructureAP,tsinghua} or bioinformatics\cite{Jumper2021HighlyAP_alphafold}.
+Since the initial introduction~\citep{GCN}, graph learning has become a powerful tool for analyzing graph-structured data~(Fig.~\ref{fig:challenges} (d)), being widely applied to medical images analysis~\citep{TNN,NetherlandXie2022StructureAP,tsinghua} or bioinformatics~\citep{Jumper2021HighlyAP_alphafold}.
 Meshes represent a specialized form of graph, typically characterized by a collection of triangular faces to depict the object surfaces, and are extensively employed in the field of graphics.
-Additionally, they also maintain some applications in the domain of medical imaging~\cite{wickramasinghe2020voxel2mesh,wickramasinghe2022weakly}.

-While point-based methods enable computation-efficient modeling on volumetric data, graph learning is lightweight and learns structural context within geometric data.
+Additionally, they also maintain some applications in the domain of medical imaging~\citep{wickramasinghe2020voxel2mesh,wickramasinghe2022weakly}.
+While point-based methods enable efficient sparse-representation learning on dense volumetric data, graph learning is lightweight and learns structural context within geometric data.
 Combining point and graph methods is advantageous in our task.
-However, extracting surfaces (or dense volumes) from sparse point-based or graph-based prediction is non-trivial, which leads us to introduce implicit surface representation to address this issue.
+However, extracting surfaces (or dense volumes) from sparse point-based or graph-based prediction is non-trivial, which leads us to introduce implicit surface representation to address this issue~(Fig.~\ref{fig:challenges} (e)).

-Deep implicit functions have been successful at modeling 3D shapes~\cite{imp:Chen2018LearningIF,imp:Chibane2020ImplicitFI,imp:Huang2022RepresentationAgnosticSF,imp:Mescheder2018OccupancyNL,imp:Park2019DeepSDFLC,imp:Peng2020ConvolutionalON,yang2022implicitatlas}.
-Typically, the implicit function predicts occupancy or signed distance at continuous locations, thus capable of reconstructing 3D shapes at arbitrary resolutions~\cite{Kuang2022WhatMF}.
+Deep implicit fields / functions have been successful at modeling 3D shapes~\citep{imp:Chen2018LearningIF,imp:Chibane2020ImplicitFI,imp:Huang2022RepresentationAgnosticSF,imp:Mescheder2018OccupancyNL,imp:Park2019DeepSDFLC,imp:Peng2020ConvolutionalON,yang2022implicitatlas}.
+Typically, the implicit function predicts occupancy or signed distance at continuous locations, thus capable of reconstructing 3D shapes at arbitrary resolutions~\citep{Kuang2022WhatMF}.
 Moreover, implicit networks could be trained with randomly sampled points, which lowers the computation burden during training.
-These characteristics suggest that implicit functions have inherent advantages when reconstructing the sparse prediction of pulmonary tree labeling into dense.
+These characteristics suggest that implicit fields have inherent advantages when reconstructing the sparse prediction of pulmonary tree labeling into dense.

+Additionally, when evaluating the segmentation performance, we consider the presence of intersegmental veins and the potential ambiguity in their class assignment.
+Intersegmental veins are veins that lie along the border between two neighboring pulmonary segments~\citep{Oizumi2014TechniquesTD_inter_vein}, highlighted in Fig. \ref{fig:problem_formulation}.
+As pulmonary tree branches are involved in the boundary definition of pulmonary segments~\citep{Kuang2022WhatMF}, intersegmental veins pose an inherent challenge in their class definition.
+To address this issue, we mask out the intersegmental veins during the evaluation and only focus on segmentation of the pulmonary airway, artery, and veins within each individual segment.